What's in Microsoft.VisualBasic for C# Developers: Part 2 - Constants & Control Characters

 public const string vbTab = "\t";

-Developers often have an bad habit of thinking that they can build it better than other people have done so in the past.
-There is a famous example of someone who decided that a boolean (something that is either true or false), needed a third option – FileNotFound.
+Developers often have the bad habit of thinking they can build something better than others did in the past.
+There’s a famous example of someone who decided a boolean (something that is either true or false) needed a third option—FileNotFound.

-It appears the VB guys also decided this would be a good route to go too, so we have the Tristate enum, which is atleast a little more logical than the above example.
+It appears the VB team also decided this was a good idea, so we have the Tristate enum, which is at least a little more logical than the above example.

 public enum TriState